tel/old-blog/_posts/2014-08-08-six_points_about_type_safety.md

 easy to understand, built-in.

 The last "useful" quality is particularly relevant from a language UX point of view.
-Some languages perform automatic typechecking---a mere form of analysis---and may refuse to compile if that checking fails.
+Some languages perform automatic type-checking---a mere form of analysis---and may refuse to compile if that checking fails.
 This, in practice, *selects* a particular analysis of the language as privileged since it's the one that the tools basically ensure nobody